 Perhaps the most critical portion of any parenting plan is that relating to the visitation rights of each parent.
 In most parenting plans, one parent will be acknowledged as the primary physical custodian, which is the parent of the child at the center of the case will spend the majority of their time.
 The secondary physical custodian will be granted visitation rights, though the allowed hours and the conditions under which visitation is permissible will vary from case to case.
 Often, the difference between meager and copious visitation rights is a quality legal team, which is why so many parents have enlisted the help of Caryn S. Fennell over the years.

 Sharing of information

-If both parents are to remain involved in their child’s life following the completion of divorce proceedings, it is essential that they come to an agreement regarding the sharing of information involving their offspring.
+If both parents are to remain involved in their child’s life following the completion of divorce proceedings, it is essential that they agree to the sharing of information involving their offspring.
 If a child suffers a medical emergency under the care of one parent, a parenting plan with an adequate sharing of information edict will obligate that parent to inform their former partner of the situation.

-If a parenting plan is to fulfill its purpose, it should include a portion pertaining to the disciplining of the child.
-This doesn’t relate to how the child is disciplined on a day-to-day basis, but rather dictates how major behavioral issues will be tackled.
+If a parenting plan is to fulfill its purpose, it should include a portion about the disciplining of the child.
+This doesn’t relate to how the child is disciplined on a day-to-day basis but instead dictates how major behavioral issues will be tackled.